Are you being paid below minimum wage guidelines?

 Often, it is not until a minimum wage lawsuit is filed that employers take complaining employees seriously.

-Employees who successfully demonstrate in a civil lawsuit that the employer violated the Wage Payment and Collection Act will be able to recover:
+Employees who successfully demonstrate in a civil lawsuit that the employer violated the Wage Payment and Collection Act could be able to recover:

 - All unpaid wages